-Caroline Bellamy has recently graduated from the Ilam school of Fine Arts Christchurch, majoring in painting.
-Caroline is a emerging young New Zealand artist.
+Caroline Bellamy a graduate from the Ilam school of Fine Arts Christchurch, gained a bachelor of fine arts, majoring in painting (4 years / 2013-2016).
+Caroline is an established New Zealand artist.
 Born in Nelson, Caroline started painting at a young age and sold her first painting in the Rutherford Gallery Nelson aged 14.
 Her Father being a sign writer and painter and mother a medical illustrator she has always been surrounded with artistic careers and skills.

 Energetic, thick, bold brush marks depict the naturalistic forms.
 Simplification and exaggeration of the landscape characteristics communicate emotion and give the work a sense of spontaneity.
 A complexity of naturalistic colour creates an emotive atmosphere and depicts a strong sense of depth.

-Caroline produces work in multi media, her main medium being oil on board, linen and canvas.
-Bellamy has taken on many commissions and sells her work throughout New Zealand.
+Caroline produces work in multiple media, her main medium being oil on board.
+Bellamy has taken on many commissions and sells her work throughout New Zealand and Internationally.